younessoub/projet_M207/README.md

 ### 🛠️ Build Custom Gateway Image

-Build a custom Docker image that will serve as a gateway for our network for using the Dockerfile in the repositry.
+Build a custom Docker image that will serve as a gateway for our network using the Dockerfile in the repositry.
 Before running this command make sure to cd into the repositry folder:
 ```
 cd projet_M207